Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

     `#pragma omp directive-name [clause[ [,] clause] ] new-line`
 -   Model (shared memory, threads, a "thread" runs on a "core")
 -   The serial and "parallel" (region) parts.
--   The "parallel for" loop: Loops without loop indices or while loop are not supported by OpenMP
+-   The "parallel for" loop:
+    -   Loops without loop indices or while loop are not supported by OpenMP
+    -   The end of a parallel for is always a barrier - `nowait` directive not possible, because you are leaving a parallel section at the end
 -   Synchronization between threads, for example "reduce" clause, or "atomic" or "critical" pragmas.
 Performance of each.
     -   reduce: